testing-library/which-query/README.md

 # ⚠️ Deprecation notice ⚠️

-This repository has been deprecated in favor of http://github.com/testing-library/testing-playground.
-Testing Playground contains the functionality provided here and can be downloaded through [chrome web store](https://chrome.google.com/webstore/detail/testing-playground/hejbmebodbijjdhflfknehhcgaklhano).
+This repository has been deprecated in favor of [Testing Playground](http://github.com/testing-library/testing-playground), which contains the functionality provided here and can be downloaded through the [Chrome Web Store](https://chrome.google.com/webstore/detail/testing-playground/hejbmebodbijjdhflfknehhcgaklhano).

 <div align="center">